revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/Java8.md

 ---

-26. What is the easiest way to print the current date and time using the new APIs in Java 8?
+26.What is the easiest way to print the current date and time using the new APIs in Java 8?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)